 - Visit Dr. Clinton for biannual checkups and professional dental cleanings

 What’s the difference between dental implants and dental bridges?

-The process of getting dental bridges is much faster than the implant process and doesn’t require surgery, so the recovery time is minimal.
-Bridges complete the gap between missing teeth and are held in place by anchoring teeth on either side of the gap called abutments.
+The dental bridge process is much faster than the implant process — it also doesn’t require surgery, so recovery time is minimal.
+Bridges fill in the gaps left by missing teeth and are held in place by anchoring teeth on either side of the gap.

-Dental implants, on the other hand, require surgery and several appointments to complete the process.
-The implant consists of a titanium post that replaces your natural tooth root to support a customized porcelain crown, with a small abutment connecting the restoration together.
+Dental implants require surgery and several appointments to complete the process.
+The implants consist of titanium posts that replace your natural teeth’s roots and support a customized porcelain crown, with a small abutment connecting the pieces.

 No, getting dental bridges is not painful, as your dentist will use a local anesthetic to numb the area.
 However, you may experience some discomfort or sensitivity after the procedure, which can be relieved with over-the-counter painkillers.

 Bridges can last up to 15 years or longer with proper care and maintenance.
 This routine care includes daily brushing, flossing, and regular check-ups with your dentist.
 Ask your dentist for any other specific considerations when caring for your bridge.

 Can anyone get dental bridges?

 Dental bridges don’t work for every patient as they require healthy teeth and gums, sufficient bone density, and good oral hygiene.
 Your dentist will evaluate your case and determine if dental bridges are the right solution for you.

 The cost of dental bridges varies depending on various factors.
 These factors include the type and material of the bridges, the number of teeth being replaced, and your insurance coverage.
 Your dentist can provide a personalized treatment plan and estimate at your consultation.